jackfrost68/Spotify_Analysis/README.md

 <ins>*Conclusion:*</ins>

 According to the dataset and model, duration is a key attribute when selecting genres, even for HipHop & RnB.
-This insight is useful to producers and artists when determining how to structure and sell their songs that suit today's listeners with short attention spans.
+Over the last five years, the average of a song has steadily decreased.
+This trend could be attributed to the prolonged exposure to shorter forms of media from platforms like TikTok, Snapchat and Instagram.
+Producers and artists can leverage this insight to accurately time their songs to suit today's listeners shorter attention spans.

-Severally, I found myself annoyed at the short songs, some from some of my favorite artists.
-I'm not naming anyone, * cough * [Sir](https://www.youtube.com/@sirvevo2080) * cough *.
-Please make longer songs, thank you!
+Severally, I found myself annoyed at the short songs from some of my favorite artists.
+I'm not naming anyone but, * cough * [Sir](https://www.youtube.com/@sirvevo2080) * cough * , Please make longer songs, thank you!

 One drawback to this dataset is the subjective nature of some of the variables.
 How Spotify measures the danceability and loudness of a song can differ from person to person, either by age, gender, or nationality.
 For example, some people prefer upbeat love songs, while others would opt for more melodic ones.

+Shoutout to [Jewel Ham](https://www.linkedin.com/in/jeweleham0501/) for being the genius behind Spotify Wrapped! 🙌🏾